Amended November 2, 2022 at the CASIS Annual General Meeting

 10. FINANCIAL YEAR

 10.01 The Financial Year.
-The financial year of the Association shall terminate on April 30th of each calendar year.
+The financial year of the Association shall terminate on December 31st of each calendar year (The end of the financial year amended at the Annual Meeting, 2022).

 10.02 Auditor.
 The appointment of auditors may be waived upon motion duly approved at an annual general meeting.